Hospital Emergency Codes:

 I-N-F-A-N-T:

-I-N-F-A-N-T can also be used as an acronym for Code Pink, which is a term used in hospitals to indicate an infant abduction or security threat.
+I-N-F-A-N-T is used as an acronym for Code Pink, which is a term used in hospitals to indicate an infant abduction or security threat.
 It stands for:

 • Identify